suneelpatel/Data-Analysis-using-R/README.md

 # 10. Data Visualization
+**Data visualization** is the graphical or pictorial representation of information and data.

 # 11. Data Mining
 Data mining is the process of analysing **vast amounts of data** from various sources to extract useful information.
 This is done through the discovery of previously unknown patterns, correlations, and anomalies, which can then be used to predict future outcomes.